-Foods like grass fed butter and egg yolks are actually good for you, no matter what you’ve been led to believe.
-I try to explode these myths for you whenever I can because the truth is key in helping you avoid future health problems of all kinds.
+Foods like butter from grass-fed animals and egg yolks are actually good for you, no matter what you’ve been led to believe.
+I try to explode these myths for you whenever I can because the truth is the key in helping you avoid future health problems of all kinds.

 And this whole myth of cholesterol causing heart problems is grossly misleading the public, as I discuss here.

-And K2 is found in foods like grass fed dairy, grass fed butter, specifically, egg yolks, and organ meats, which Americans aren’t as big on as in some other countries.
-That’s why we need to look to egg yolks and grass fed butter, or if you have the money, pâté.
+And K2 is found in foods like dairy and butter from grass-fed animals, more specifically, egg yolks, and organic meats, which Americans aren’t as big on as in some other countries.
+That’s why we need to look into egg yolks and butter from grass-fed animals, or if you have the money, pâté.

-The best source of vitamin K1 is from plant sources like spinach, kale, collard greens, mustard greens and other dark green lettuces, but you also have vitamin K2 which doesn’t come from plant sources, but the animals that eat the vegetables, especially the animals that eat grass.
+The best source of vitamin K1- plant sources like spinach, kale, collard greens, mustard greens, and other dark green lettuces, but you also have vitamin K2 which doesn’t come from plant sources, but from the animals that eat vegetables, especially the animals that eat grass.

-So, the main two sources of K2 are egg yolk and grass fed butter—not corn fed cows that make butter but cows that actually eat the grass and the butter that comes from them.
-You can also find vitamin k2 in goose liver, which is what pâté is made from.
+So, the main two sources of K2 are egg yolk and butter from grass-fed animals—not corn-fed cows that make butter, but cows that actually eat the grass and the butter that comes from them.
+You can also find vitamin K2 in goose liver, which is what pâté is made from.

 So, those are the chief benefits of egg yolk and butter.

-I consume a lot of egg yolk.
-I’ve been doing it 25 years.
-In fact, I eat four eggs every single day and my cholesterol is good and I’m very, very heathy.
+I consume a lot of egg yolks.
+I’ve been doing it for 25 years.
+In fact, I eat four eggs every single day and my cholesterol is good, and I’m very, very heathy.
 I used to crave butter as a kid and eat just a whole pound of butter and that’s because my body was craving K2.
 My body was telling me that I needed this nutrient to help mobilize my calcium.

-The other thing I was going to mention about this is that the Vitamin A in grass fed butter is 3 times more effective than fish oils, and the vitamin D in grass fed butter is 100 times more effective than commercial vitamin D – because any vitamin you get in its natural form is going to be heathier than any synthetic vitamin.
+The other thing I was going to mention about this is that the Vitamin A in butter from grass-fed animals is 3 times more effective than fish oils, and the vitamin D in butter from grass-fed animals is 100 times more effective than commercial vitamin D – because any vitamin you get in its natural form is going to be heathier than any synthetic vitamin.

-So, again, you don’t have to be scared about consuming butter and egg yolks because they’re totally safe.
+So, again, you don’t have to be scared of consuming butter and egg yolks because they’re totally safe.

-So, I hope this was helpful to you today.
+So, I hope this was helpful to you.

-Start trying to get more of the K vitamins into your diet via grass fed butter and egg yolk.
-Grass fed butter is a little more expensive, but what’s your health worth?!
+Start trying to get more of the K vitamins into your diet via butter from grass-fed animals and egg yolk.
+Butter is a little more expensive, but what’s your health worth?!
 You’ll save money on surgery and medications later, right?!
 And it tastes delicious.